RCIC-UCI-Public/website-rcic/docs/source/account/login.rst

 Method I: Password authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Password authentication with automated DUO push on your phone** is the most common method for authentication.
+:underline:`Password authentication with automated DUO push on your phone` is the most common method for authentication.
 It requires your phone to have internet access to receive the push notification from DUO and to send your approval/denial back to DUO’s servers.
+The communications goes as :

-You access HPC3 via your favorite SSH (SCP, SFTP) client from your laptop and then respond to the DUO app on your phone.
+  * You access HPC3 via your favorite SSH (SCP, SFTP) client from your laptop
-HPC3 prompts you for a password and requests to use  DUO authentication.
-The DUO push happens on your phone (or your other DUO-enabled device).
+  * HPC3 prompts you for a password and requests to use  DUO authentication.
+  * You then respond to the DUO app (DUO push) on your phone or your other DUO-enabled device.

 **Step by Step**

-- You must either be on the campus network or connected to the `UCI campus VPN <https://www.oit.uci.edu/help/vpn>`_.
+| You must either be on the campus network or connected to the
+  `UCI campus VPN <https://www.oit.uci.edu/help/vpn>`_.
-- To use ssh, you need to use one of **Terminal** applications and depending on a user laptop they are listed in :ref:`laptop apps`.
+| To use ssh, you need to use one of **Terminal** applications listed in :ref:`laptop apps`.

 1. **Run ssh command**